Consult Super-Specialist Doctors at CARE Hospitals

 After the surgery

-You may experience pain a few days after surgery.
+You may experience pain a few days after the Endolymphatic Sac Surgery in Hyderabad.
 If you do not get relief from pain from the pain killer medicines recommended by the doctor, you must inform him.

 You can go back to work a day after surgery.
 The sense of hearing will improve slowly in a few weeks and will return to normal slowly.